Check out some interesting RPS cards, created by B Simon Smith, and available from Assassin Games:

 Being able to travel about unseen is invaluable to a group of creatures so hideously deformed as the Nosferatu, as it not only protects the Masquerade, but it also makes it easier to slip in to guarded places without being noticed.

-Additionally, Mask of 1000 Faces allows for all sorts of dirty tricks, especially when dealing with a target's Influences or Retainers.
+Additionally, Mask of a Thousand Faces allows for all sorts of dirty tricks, especially when dealing with a target's Influences or Retainers.

 Ever need to lift that sewer lid or heavy grating?
 Need to rip a door down?
 Want to make an impression why someone shouldn't fuck with you?